Passonei/NLP_Suicide_Detection/README.md

 3. Classification.

 ###### Results
 The classifier achieves 94.19% accuracy on the test set.
+Which is a higher score than those used on kaggle by other users of more advanced models like recurrent neural networks (RNNs).
                 precision   recall   f1-score  support

            0       0.94      0.95      0.94     23301